Unemployment gap

 • Does the disability unemployment gap vary by disability group?

 The data in the graph and the table below show the gap in proportion of people with disability (aged 15 and over) in the labour force who are unemployed, compared with people without disability, by disability group.
-In 2018, the disability unemployment gap was 19 percentage points for people with psychosocial disability, compared with 1.6 percentage points for people with sensory and speech disability.
+In 2022, the disability unemployment gap was 11 percentage points for people with psychosocial disability, compared with 3.5 percentage points for people with physical restriction.
+Available data cannot confirm with confidence that there is a disability-related unemployment gap for people with sensory or speech disability.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview